- Fees: ₹ 7,000

 Adaptability: The most important skill set for any job regardless of the field of work that you are applying is the ability to adapt.
 Whatever you learn in the class might not be directly applicable to the work scenario because the real situations are a far cry from the situations described in the books.
-Thus, you need to apply your brains to your work and adapt according to the climate, soil type, etc. to do your job properly.
+Thus, you need to apply your brain to your work and adapt according to the climate, and soil type. to do your job properly.

-Versed with technology: As the technology is advancing and taking over most of the activities to reduce the manpower used in agriculture, you need to be well versed with the new technology that comes into the market.
-The integration of the technology in the agricultural field has proved to bring about a boom in the production of the crops and has resulted in better yields and thus more income.
+Versed with technology: As technology is advancing and taking over most of the activities to reduce the manpower used in agriculture, you need to be well-versed with the new technology that comes into the market.
+The integration of technology in the agricultural field has proved to bring about a boom in the production of crops and has resulted in better yields and thus more income.